protosens/monorepo.cljc/module/maestro/API.md

    `basis` may contain a `:maestro.process/command` that will be prepended before templating.

+   Extra environment variable maps provided in `:maestro/env` of required aliases, if any, are merged and set when executing the command.

    Eventually, the command is run and this function returns `true` if the process exits with a non-zero status.